jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-1c-productivity.md

-+++
+---
-title=  "Productivity from the Division of Labor" heading=  "Chapter 1c of Book 1 of the Wealth of Nations Simplified" date=  2020-01-29 image=  "/covers/wn.jpg" description=  "The division of labour greatly increases productivity" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-1b-causes" linkbtext=  "Chapter 1b" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-2" linkftext=  "Chapter 2" icon=  "/icons/smith.png"
+title: "Productivity from the Division of Labor"
+heading: "Chapter 1c of Book 1 of the Wealth of Nations Simplified"
-+++
+date: 2020-01-28
+image: "/covers/wn.jpg"
+description: "The division of labour greatly increases productivity"
+linkb: /research/smith/wealth-of-nations/book-1/chapter-1b-causes
+linkbtext: "Chapter 1b"
+linkf: /research/smith/wealth-of-nations/book-1/chapter-2
+linkftext: "Chapter 2"
+icon: "/icons/smith.png"
+---

 {{< s v="10" >}} The division of labour greatly increases productivity.
 This productivity in a well-governed society creates the universal opulence which extends to the poor.